AlgoMaster Logo

 The Core Idea

-BPE starts with the smallest possible vocabulary: individual bytes (or characters).
-Then it repeatedly finds the most frequent pair of adjacent tokens in the training data and merges them into a single new token.
-It keeps doing this until the vocabulary reaches a target size.
+BPE starts with a small vocabulary, often individual bytes or characters.
+It repeatedly finds a frequent pair of adjacent tokens in the training corpus and merges that pair into a new token.
+It continues until the vocabulary reaches the target size.

 BPE Step by Step

-Imagine we have a tiny training corpus with just these words (with frequencies):
+Imagine a tiny training corpus with these words and frequencies:

 WordFrequency